FaZe Cizzorz banned without warning from Twitch | NME

 — Joedat (@Voyboy) November 9, 2020

-Other users such as “Bucklington” received their ban earlier, but have still not returned to the streaming platform at this point.
+Other users such as Bucklington had been banned earlier than VoyBoy, but many have still not been reinstated to the streaming platform at time of writing.
 The streamer also noted that his DMCA warning was dumped into his spam folder.

-Many have been critical of the way that Twitch has been handling bans, as there appears to be system in place to help creators identify which of their videos contain the content triggering the DMCA bans, and Twitch’s solution to the claims currently is to delete everything.
+Many have been critical of the way that Twitch has been handling bans, as there appears to be no system in place to help creators identify which of their videos contain the content triggering the DMCA bans.
+Instead, Twitch’s solution to the claims currently seems to be deleting everything in question.

 It is INSANE that @Twitch informs partners they deleted their content – and that there is more content in violation despite having NO identification system to find out what it is.
 Their solution to DMCA is for creators to delete their life's work.
 This is pure, gross negligence. pic.twitter.com/mhdXU5lEc5